-- 1. Be completed prior to the start of the construction activities to be covered under this permit and submitted electronically to the Agency at the time the Notice of Intent is submitted; and - 2.
-Provide for compliance with the terms and schedules of the plan beginning with the initiation of construction activities.
+- 1. Be completed prior to the start of the construction to be covered under this permit and submitted electronically to the Agency; and - 2.
+Provide for compliance with the terms and schedule of the plan beginning with the initiation of construction activities.